-The fourth space is Implementation, which is the path to the market and DOD action in the field and as you can imagine the most tricky part.
-This step not only happened thanks to the growing interests of the interviewees that experienced the DOD and started to use it, but also because some of the authors of this research were entrepreneurs and also used it on their organizations.
+The fourth space is Implementation, which is the path to the market and DOD action in the field.
+This step happened thanks to the growing interest of the interviewees that experienced the DOD.

-The final space is Post Design, which is characterized by conducting field studies of the DOD in use, to obtain data for new versions or to improve the quality of the DOD based on new features and users.
+The final space is Post Design, which is characterized by conducting field studies and tests of the DOD in use (of the prototype or of the final implemented DOD), to obtain data for new versions or to improve the quality of the DOD based on new features.

-Therefore since this design methodology has a circular design, whenever we had new resources, new opportunities or new constraints the process looped to the initial moment, "inspiration" and restart again the design thinking methodology we adapt to hospitality shown on Exhibit 4.
+Therefore since this design methodology has a circular design, whenever we have new resources, or either new opportunities or yet new constraints, the process may loop to the initial moment, "inspiration," and it is possible to restart again the design methodology that was created and is reflected on Figure 2.

-A very important characteristic of DOD framework is to fill since the beginning this design vessel or process with some guidance or boundaries like the ones we use in our DOD experimental tests at the bottom of Exhibit 4: users (meaning, to ask constantly, who and where are the users or potential users?), the contextual information (meaning to ask, what are we here for?
+A very important characteristic of DOD framework is the possibility of filling since the beginning this design vessel or process with some guidance or boundaries like the ones that were used in DOD experimental tests (at the bottom of Figure 1): users (resulting in the question: who and where are the users or potential users?), the contextual information (by posing the questions: are we here for what?
 Where are we?
-When?) and the main design principles referred previously, which can be briefly referred as: simplicity, functionality, beauty and sustainability.
-All the tests to make the DOD
+When?) and the main design principles referred previously, which are: Functionality (it serves the purpose); Beauty (people love it); Simplicity (everyone understands); Sustainability (it must integrate time and prosper in time taking into account ecology, sociology and economy), that is to say FBSS test (functionality, beauty, simplicity and sustainability).